 I have a particular interest in childhood trauma and am professionally growing in this area.

 I am a member of the British Association of Psychotherapy and Counselling.

-As well as private practice, I work as a counsellor in the charitable sector and schools.
+As well as private practice, I work as a counsellor in the charitable sector.